Family- of four walking down Victoria Street

 National Museum of Scotland

 Our last stop of the afternoon is round the corner on Chambers Street, at the National Museum of Scotland.
 There’s lots to discover here, including three interactive galleries.
 Kids of all ages will be impressed as they launch a hot air balloon high or get a robot to spell out their name.
 Smaller folk will love the dressing up and story corner, before uncovering the remains of an extinct dinosaur or taking a deep sea dive in a mini submersible.
-Finish off your weekend with a family dinner at Civerinos just around the corner in Hunter Square.
-It has a New York diner feel – think big red booths that little folk will love to slide into, while teens will be impressed with the neon electric atmosphere and current soundtrack.
-Civerinos is famed for its pizza but there’s plenty of choice on the menu, and a separate kids’ menu, too.

 More family fun ideas

 Looking for more ideas to keep all the family entertained?
-Have a look at our Family-friendly Guide to Edinburgh
+Have a look at our family-friendly guide to Edinburgh

 Share